git-plm/gitplm/partnumbers.md

     example of this).
 CCC values can trigger different types of workflow.
 This helps a lot when you are starting out and can't afford $2M for a full blown MRP/PLM/... system.
+  - a semi-structured part number is simple to implement -- any company, no matter how small, can implement this now and gain benefits.

 An argument can be made that we don't need semi-structured IPNs and a simple incrementing number and expressive descriptions/parameters in a database is